The best cooling mattress in 2023: cool beds for hot sleepers

 -

-The Tom’s Guide mattress review process is editorially independent and not influenced by any third parties.
-Our expert mattress testers sleep on each mattress for at least three weeks - that's roughly how long it takes for your body to get used to a new mattress - and spend hours scientifically testing the performance of each product.
+The Tom’s Guide mattress review process is editorially independent, which means that it isn't influenced by third parties.
+Our expert mattress testers sleep on each mattress for at least three weeks (roughly how long it takes for your body to get used to a new mattress) and spend hours scientifically testing the performance of each product.

 Mattress firmness is subjective, so each lead reviewer also forms a trusted and experienced testing panel made up of people with different sleep needs and body types.
 We have side sleepers, back sleepers and stomach sleepers, with lighter, average and heavier bodies, who rate each mattress using a specific set of performance criteria.

-Together, these processes enable us to produce accurate, well-balanced and data-backed mattress reviews, to help you easily decide whether the mattress you’re interested in really is the best choice for you.
-Read our full mattress methodology for more.
+Together, these processes enable us to produce accurate, well-balanced and data-backed mattress reviews, to help you decide whether the mattress you like the look of is the best choice for you.
+Read our full mattress methodology for more info.

 What are the benefits of a cooling mattress?

 Sleeping cool helps you drift off quicker, as your body will be at the right temperature for sleep.
-But some of us naturally ‘run hot’, and this gets even worse when we’re tucked up in bed.
+If you naturally 'run hot', you might find yourself waking up in the night feeling sweaty and uncomfortable.
 Outside of a cooling mattress, keeping your bedroom at a sleep-friendly temperature of 65-72 degrees Fahrenheit will help you fall asleep faster and stay asleep for longer.
-Cooling mattresses are designed to dissipate heat and promote better airflow, all to help you remain cooler during your time in bed.
+Cooling mattresses are designed to dissipate heat and promote better airflow, to stop you from overheating at night.

-Aside from helping you to remain at the right temperature for sleeping, cooling mattresses have many of the same benefits as standard models: good pressure relief, support for your entire body, and they promote healthy spine alignment, protecting your posture during sleep.
+Aside from helping you to remain at the right temperature for sleeping, cooling mattresses have many of the same benefits as standard models: good pressure relief, support for your entire body, and they promote healthy spine alignment, protecting your posture during sleep (for the record, this is the best position to sleep in when it's hot).

 We recommend only choosing a cooling mattress that comes on a risk-free trial basis.
 That way, you’ll get to put it to the test during the trial period to be sure that it really does help you sleep cooler.
 If not, you can return it during the trial for a refund.